Hendrix-CS/csci151/labs/sortimator.md

 First, you will need to create a `mergeSortHelper(ArrayList<E> array, int start, int end)` method.
-In order to do recursion, we will need to track the `start` and `end` indices of our sublists.
+In order to do recursion, we will need to track the `start` and `end` indices of our subarrays.
 The `start` and `end` should be additional parameters along with the list.
 Use `end` as we have in other contexts, to be the stopping index, going up to but not including this index.